 In the diagram below, the two chromosomes of each parent are shown.
 Also shown is the gene for Gorlin syndrome - the faulty gene is coloured in red, the "normal" genes in white.
 As can be seen, each child of a with the syndrome inherits either the faulty or the normal gene from the parent with the syndrome.

 The gene for Gorlin Syndrome was isolated in 1996 simultaneously in Australia and the U.S.A.
-This was no mean task.
-Firstly chromosome 9 was found to contain the faulty gene in 1993, using information and data from families in the North West of England, Germany and the USA.
+Chromosome 9 was found to contain the faulty gene in 1993, using information and data from families in the North West of England, Germany and the USA.

 People seeking genetic counselling may be newly diagnosed patients, new parents or couples planning a pregnancy, or family members concerned that they too may carry a disorder.

 Originally produced by Professor P. A. Farndon, Clinical Geneticist, Jim Costello (deceased) and Margaret Costello.
 We are reliant on a team of medical advisors for the clinical content of the website.
 We are grateful for their continuing support.